 While the first question can frequently be addressed through the observations and evaluations made by the investigating officer, to sufficiently answer the second question the officer must obtain a chemical test result.
-If a blood or breath alcohol test result is obtained, O.C.G.A. § 40-6-392 informs the officer what may be inferred with regard to whether the motorist was under the influence of alcohol.
-Even though motorists with alcohol concentrations of 0.05 or less may be inferred not to be under the influence, they are in violation of O.C.G.A. § 40-6-391 if their alcohol concentration is found to be above the "per se" limit as defined in (a)(5), (i) or (k)(1).
+If a blood or breath alcohol test result is obtained, O.C.G.A. § 40-6-392 (b) informs the officer what may be inferred with regard to whether the motorist was under the influence of alcohol.
+Even though motorists with alcohol concentrations of 0.05 or less may be inferred not to be under the influence, O.C.G.A. § 40-6-392 (c) states they shall be in violation of O.C.G.A. § 40-6-391 if their alcohol concentration is found to be above the "per se" limit as defined in (a)(5), (i) or (k)(1).